dezlotnik/dsa_project3/explanation.md

 complexity.

 ### Code Design
+The `Router` class uses a Trie data structure in the implementation of the `RouteTrie` class.
+Finding and inserting nodes in the tree is accomplished via tree traversal algorithm, where we start at the root and iteratively traverse the current node's children.

 For  the `Router` class the `split_path` method takes a given path and removes all the `/` separators to give a list of sub paths.
 We include some extra logic here to remove any empty strings from the list.
 This ensures `/home/about` and